-Most comfort focused packs weigh between six and eight pounds.
-By comparison, minimalist packs, such as Ergobaby 360, weighs less than two pounds, but has no storage pockets.
+Most comfort-focused packs weigh between six and eight pounds.
+By comparison, minimalist packs, such as Ergobaby 360, weighs less than two pounds but have no storage pockets.
 Certainly, you’ll need to carry an extra daypack for your DAY HIKE essentials.

 Minimalist packs like this work well for short trips.
 However, the benefits become negatives on longer hikes.